-Attributions are a flexible way to group resources and their associated costs, helping you understand the cloud costs and relate them to the business in your Cloud Reports.
+Attributions are a flexible way to group resources and their associated costs, helping you understand the cloud costs and relate them to the business in your Cloud Analytics reports.

 You may have various components of your application(s) spread across different projects, using different services.
 Attributions allow you to combine everything into something coherent.

 Select Analytics from the top menu and then select Attributions to access your attributions:

 To create a new attribution, select the NEW ATTRIBUTION button.